chicken and vegetable skewers being cooked on a grill

 Properly setting up your charcoal grill is the foundation for a successful grilling session.
 From lighting the charcoal to arranging the coals for optimal heat distribution, each step is crucial in achieving the best cooking results.

-Lighting Charcoal Without a Chimney Starter
+Lighting Charcoal Without Lighter Fluid

 For the fastest and easiest way to light a fire without lighter fluid, use the RocketFire™ Fire Torch.
 It ignites wood or charcoal in seconds without matches, kindling, or liquids.
 Additionally, the Tri-Flame Cone Tip ensures even flame distribution and faster lighting, while the stainless steel tip creates a 60-degree tri-flame spread.
 You can also remove the tip for a 10” flame, perfect for sous vide finishing.
 For beginners and beyond, add RocketFire to your summer BBQ toolkit for a quick, easy, and chemical-free way to start your grill and enjoy delicious, perfectly cooked food without any chemical aftertaste.